 This means that your data is totally protected while using ExpressVPN.
 ExpressVPN’s lifetime plan in Spain isn’t available anymore, but you can still subscribe to any of its long-term plans and save up to 49%.

 If you still believe that this VPN isn’t for you, then you can always test ExpressVPN’s free trial in Spain.

 Yes, when you are using ExpressVPN, your data is transmitted through a secure VPN tunnel that is encrypted with a 256-bit AES cipher.
 It is the same encryption that is used by the US government and military agencies to protect classified information.
 It is impenetrable and secure from external threats.

 Is ExpressVPN owned by China?

 No, ExpressVPN is a service owned by Express Technologies that are headquartered in the British Virgin Islands.
 It is a privacy tool that encrypts users’ online traffic and hides their IP addresses.

+The question “Does ExpressVPN keep logs in Spain?” has been answered for you.
 No, as stated before, ExpressVPN keeps no logs.
-It only collects minimal data which is only required to improve their service.
+It only collects minimal data which is only required to improve its service.

 With all the minimal logs mentioned above that ExpressVPN stores, we know that it does not collect any activity logs or its users’ sensitive information.

 ExpressVPN prioritizes user privacy and security and provides the best service it can.
-So, if you’re looking forward to torrent with ExpressVPN, go for it.
+So, if you’re looking forward to torrenting with ExpressVPN in Spain, go for it.
 You have nothing to be scared of.